ajs-voices/once-upon-a-dream/scenes/059-moving.md

 I interrupted the silence between us with a question.
 "Does your dad dance around the kitchen?"

 Angel chuckled.
-"No.  Baboo since opera.
+"No.  Babbo since opera.
 He'll belt out songs in Italian while he's working.
 The kitchen staff all know the words to his favorite ones and will sing with him sometimes."

 "Eccentricitiy runs in your family doesn't it?"